Plecia canadensis

 Plecia canadensis is an extinct species of Plecia in the fly family Bibionidae.
 The species is solely known from Early Eocene sediments exposed in central southern British Columbia.
-The species is one of twenty bibionid species described from the Eocene Okanagan Highlands paleobiota.
+The species is one of twenty bibionid species described from the Eocene Okanagan Highlands paleofauna.

 History & classification

 The holotype fossil of Plecia canadensis was collected by Lawrence Lambe from outcrops of the Allenby Formation along the Tulameen River on 6 August 1906, and then subsequently described by Anton Handlirsch in 1910.
 The type description was published in his Canadian fossil Insects.
 5. Insects from the Tertiary lake deposits of the southern interior of British Columbia, along with a series of 19 other bibionid species.
 Handlirsch did not include the etymological derivation of species names in the volume.

 While reviewing the tertiary fossil bibionids of the Eocene Okanagan Highlands, Rice (1959) transferred almost all described species from the genus Penthetria to Plecia based on the angles of the R3+4 vein, which were deemed closer to that of modern Plecia species than that of Penthetria.
 This decision resulted in the species move from Penthetria canadensis to Plecia canadensis and an additional 7 fossils were identified as Pl. canadensis during study of the Geological Survey of Canada collections as hypotypes.
-Rice additionally noted the close similarity in wing morphology to the species Plecia avus and Plecia dilatata.
+Rice additionally noted the close similarity in wing morphology to the species Plecia avus, Plecia dilatata, Plecia pictipennis, Plecia pulchra, and Plecia transitoria.
 Based on the larger specimen set in the redescription, he mused on the possibility they might intergrade enough to be a single species rather than multiple species.